CPVazquez/CS6343Linear/Workflows/WF2/Order/README.md

     * Randomly constructs pizza orders from the valid pizza attributes
   * The script prompts the user for the following information:
     * Store UUID (assigned by Restaurant Owner client)
-    * Start date of order generation
+    * Start date of order generation:
       * Valid date in the format MM-DD-YYYY
-    * Number of days to generate orders
+    * Number of days to generate orders:
       * Min: 1
       * Max: 365
     * Number of orders to generate per day: